myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.3.md

 date = "2019-07-15T13:11:12+12:00"
-description = "Overview of implementing multi-tenancy in .NET core" title = "Creating a multi-tenant .NET Core Application - Tenant specific authentication" subtitle = "Tenant specific authentication, part 4 of 5" url = "/multi-tenant-asp-dot-net-core-application-tenant-specific-authentication" tags = ["guide", "azure", "dot net core", "multitenant"] summary = "This time we are looking at how we can configure authentication on a per-tenant basis."
+description = "Overview of implementing multi-tenancy in .NET core" title = "Creating a multi-tenant .NET Core Application - Tenant specific authentication" subtitle = "Tenant specific authentication, part 4 of 4" url = "/multi-tenant-asp-dot-net-core-application-tenant-specific-authentication" tags = ["guide", "azure", "dot net core", "multitenant"] summary = "This time we are looking at how we can configure authentication on a per-tenant basis."
 +++

+> 🚨 **This is not compatible with .NET Core 3.0** 🚨

 ## Introduction